brianhaddad/EducationalProjects/PhrasalTemplateWordGame/README.md

 Getting from one version to the next requires increasingly greater understandings and skills.

-Objectives:
+# Objectives
 * Don't worry about the nitty gritty of "good" javascript.
 Just write code that works and learn basic concepts.
+* Explore and get familiar with the various parts of a web page and javascript project.
+* Write some simple code to achieve a goal, and learn to find and recognize limitations on that simple code.
-* Try implementing some of the intermediate features on your own, without looking at the final version of the code.
+* Identify those who might wish to try implementing some of the intermediate features or fixing some of the bugs.

 # Simple Teaching Agenda
 Try to touch on the following points of interest as you present the code and work the students through completing the project.